The-Shortman/The-Shortman/README.md

 I work on Minecraft modpacks in my free time for fun:
 - [Create: Astral](https://github.com/Laskyyy/Create-Astral), for which I designed the main menu, refactored and standardised the codebase in mid-2025, and now continue to fix bugs and improve developer experience for the whole team.
 - My own modpack, [Planets and Portals 3](https://github.com/The-Shortman/planets-and-portals-3), for which I am the sole programmer and designer.

+I use JavaScript in KubeJS, work with Minecraft datapacks, and have used GitHub Actions to automatically build releases.

 ## How to reach me